In the Classroom

 At A Glance: Students read and study the graphic novel trilogy March by Congressman and iconic civil rights leader John Lewis (co-written by Andrew Aydin and illustrated by Nate Powell).
 In addition to our discussions about resistance, activism, and justice in the context of March, students will have the opportunity to engage in conversation with African-American adults in the SF Day community about their own life experiences and connections between past and present.

 What is the Civil Rights movement, and how did it change the course of history?

-From personal to system-wide levels, how can we work to toward achieving more equality, justice, and harmony in our society?
+From personal to system-wide levels, how can we work toward achieving more equity, justice, and harmony in our society?

-By the end of this unit, I will be able to:
+By the end of this unit, students will be able to:

-- identify and evaluate the efficacy of strategies we can use today to combat racism (on both personal/small scale and systemic levels)
+identify and evaluate strategies we can use today to combat racism and repair harm (on both personal/small scale and systemic levels)

-As a culminating activity for this interdisciplinary Civil Rights unit, students wrote an essay to identify, explain, and evaluate three different responses to racism: one example from the novel, one from history, and one expressed by Mr. Ewing, Mr. Moyé, and/or Mr. Crosby.
-Our first hope is that these young scholars gained an increased understanding and awareness of the challenging racial issues facing our country; ultimately, we hope they will also become passionate about responding to injustice in thoughtful, constructive ways.
+As a culminating activity for this interdisciplinary Civil Rights unit, students write an essay in which they identify, explain, and evaluate at least two different responses to racism, drawing from March, other historical sources, and something they learned from an adult in the SF Day community.
+Our first hope is that these young scholars deepen their understanding and awareness of the challenging issues facing our country; ultimately, we hope they will become passionate about responding to injustice in thoughtful, constructive ways.

 Subject Area & Teacher: Social Studies; Dara Carroll

-At A Glance: In history, our eighth grade students reflect on the impacts that colonization and genocide have had on our country and on Native people.
+At A Glance: In history, our eighth grade students reflect on the impacts that colonization have had on our country and on Native people.